-D11 Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Policies

-D12 Report the lowest grade earned for any course that may be transferred for credit: С

-D13 Number Unit Type D13 Maximum number of credits or courses that may be 60 ah transferred from a two-year institution: 68 sh

-D14 Number Unit Type D14 Maximum number of credits or courses that may be 00 40 transferred from a four-year institution: 90 sh

-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

-D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00

-Describe other transfer credit policies: Minimum GPA of 2.00; 52 semester hours at senior college or university; at least 15 semester hours in the major at Aurora University; minimum of 6-8 hours of 300-400 level general education coursework required.
+D11 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies 1 D12 Report the lowest grade earned for any course that may be transferred for credit: С D13 Number Unit Type • Maximum number of credits or courses that may be transferred from a two-year institution: 68 sh , • D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 90 sh D4E Minimum number of gradite that transfers must complete at 1 1 סוט Minimum number of credits that transfers must complete at your institution to earn an associate degree: D46 Minimum numbers of available that two papers moved accomplete at 1 1 סוט Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies: Minimum GPA of 2.0 0: 52 competer h ours at sonior o ollogo or יוט university; at least 15 semester hours in the major at Aurora D18 Military Service Transfer Credit Policies Does your institution accept the following military/veteran tra ansfer credits: Yes No Ī American Council on Education (ACE) X College Level Examination Program (CLEP) X DANTES Subject Standardized Tests (DSST) X D40 Niveshau Unit Tons ī D19 Maximum number of credits or courses that may be Number Unit Type sh transferred based on military education evaluated by the 311 American Council on Education (ACE): 12 D20 Number Unit Type Ī Maximum number of credits or courses that may be transferred No more than sh based on Department of Defense supported prior learning one-fourth of assessments (College Level Examination Program (CLEP) or the courses DANTES Subject Standardized Tests (DSST)): presented for Yes No Ī D21 163 INO Are the military/veteran credit transfer policies on your website? х D21 If yes, please provide the URL where they can be located: https://aurora.edu/admission/transfer/guidelines-evaluating-credit.html#.W-> PR-JMHIU D22 Describe other military/veteran transfer credit policies unique e to your instituti on: •

+D10 Does an open admission policy, if reported, apply to transfer students?